apache/freemarker/README.md

 license, etc.) to the Apache Software Foundation as if you have signed a [Contributor License Agreement](https://www.apache.org/dev/new-committers-guide.html#cla).
-For contributions that are judged to be non-trivial, you will be asked to actually signing a Contributor License Aggreement.
+For contributions that are judged to be non-trivial, you will be asked to actually signing a Contributor License Agreement.

 What is Apache FreeMarker?